cipherites/cipherites/README.md

 </a>

 ⠀
-<p align="center"> view in dark mode. or if you're lazy, rentry is on the top, strawpage is on the bottom
+<p align="center"> view on dark mode. or if you're lazy, rentry is on the top, strawpage is on the bottom